mr-3/mrcube-en-docs/docs/source/install.rst

 --------------
 Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
-Download **mrcube-25.3.1.msi** from the `download page <https://github.com/mr-3/mrcube/releases>`_ and open the file.
+Go to the MRCube page on the Microsoft Store <https://apps.microsoft.com/detail/9nmgtwtl1fvg?hl=en-US>_ and click the "View in Microsoft Store" button.
 #.
-The message "Windows protected your PC" is displayed.
-Then, click on the "More info" link.
+Click the "Install" button.
 #.
-Click the "Run anyway" button.
-#.
-"Do you want to allow this app from an unknown publisher to make changes to your device?" is displayed in the dialog box.
-Then, Click "Yes" button.
-#.
-Run the shortcut that is created on the desktop.
+Run the shortcut created on your desktop.

 macOS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
-Download and extract **mrcube-25.3.1.dmg** from the `download page <https://github.com/mr-3/mrcube/releases>`_ and copy **mrcube-25.3.1.app** to the 'Applications' folder.
+Download and extract **mrcube-26.4.1.dmg** from the `download page <https://github.com/mr-3/mrcube/releases>`_ and copy **mrcube-26.4.1.app** to the 'Applications' folder.
 #.
-Run **mrcube-25.3.1.app**.
+Run **mrcube-26.4.1.app**.
 #.
 Open System Settings.
 #.
 Click Privacy & Security, scroll down, and click the Open Anyway button.
 #.
 The warning prompt reappears and click Open button.